 ‘Blade of the Immortal’ is the latest Takashi Miike directorial effort to reach British shores and marks his 100th directing credit (but not his 100th film as its been falsely marketed).

 That’s quite an achievement for a modern day director, being a favourite of mine I was really looking forward to seeing this and it did not disappoint.
-This is a Samurai movie that is a lot superb.
+This is a Samurai movie that is just superb.

 The film doesn’t take itself too seriously so there’s a good sprinkling of humour and it retains some of the Manga’s fantastical elements like Manji managing to store a ludicrous amount of weapons up his sleeves.
 So anyone looking for a more grounded and realistic samurai film will probably be disappointed.

-With a hefty run time of 150 minutes and solid a steady pace, Blade Of The Immortal does not drag at all and a collection of top quality action sequences interspersed throughout.
-There’s also a big action climax at the end, which leads to a hefty amount of swordplay to enjoy.
-Greatly choreographed, bloody and gory.
-Filmed with the intention of recreating set-pieces and moment from it’s Manga roots to the big screen, though there are one or two jarring moments where the scene is somewhat obscured or moving too quickly to see.
-Maybe a definitive edition re-edit maybe on the cards down the line, providing the movie does well.
+With a hefty run time of 150 minutes and solid a steady pace, Blade Of The Immortal does not drag at all and has a collection of top quality action sequences interspersed throughout.
+There’s also a big action climax at the end, which leads to a hefty amount of swordplay to enjoy that Greatly choreographed and features a fair amount of blood and gore.
+Though there are one or two jarring moments where the scene is somewhat obscured or moving too quickly to see.

 Aside from those moments the rest of the film is incredible and visually stunning.
-The first 10 minutes are shot in monochrome (black and white) and look gorgeous, cementing it’s heritage as a cult followed Manga epic.
-It’s transition to the colour certainly doesn’t decrease the quality.
-Set in rural Japan and makes for a wonderful environment, there’s a great use of lighting and some decent framing, that all make for a damn good looking movie.
+The first 10 minutes are shot in monochrome (black and white) and look gorgeous.
+It’s transition to the colour also looks just as good.
+The rural Japan setting makes for a wonderful environment and there’s a great use of lighting and some really nice framing, that all make for a damn good looking movie.

 The film is comparable to other modern samurai films like ‘Rurouni Kenshin’ & Miike’s own ’13 Assassins’ and while it does share a few similarities with them, the film doesn’t quite match up to their level or break any new ground.
 Despite this however there is still a lot to be enjoyed here and overall I think this is a really well crafted film, that offers a great slice of bloody, sword-slashing fun.